 What should I do if I suspect a snake bite?

-If you or a family member has been bitten, call Poison Control Center at 1-800-222-1222 immediately for advice.
+If you or a family member has been bitten, call the Poison Control Center at 1-800-222-1222 immediately for advice.
 For household pets, you can contact the National Animal Poison Control Center at 1-800-426-4435 for immediate assistance.
 Pain, swelling, bruising, and redness at the site of the injury often occur after snake bites.

 Will snakes cause property damage?